Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Introduction

 \subsection{Superpopulation versus finite population inference}

-Two-sample tests have been one of the most classical and important topics in statistics, from both theory and application perspectives.
-Most theoretical justification for them relies on the assumption of independent and identically distributed (i.i.d.) sampling of units from {\rev some} population, based on which we can derive the sampling distribution of {\rev some} test statistic either exactly or asymptotically.
-However, in the context of randomized experiments, which are widely used in industry \citep[e.g.,][]{box2005statistics, dasgupta2014causal}, clinical trials \citep[e.g.,][]{rosenberger2015randomization}, and more recently in the social sciences \citep[e.g.,][]{ATHEY201773} and technology companies \citep[e.g.,][]{basse2019minimax, Bojinov2019, bojinov2020design}, it is often more natural to conduct inference based on randomization of the treatment assignments.
+The two-sample test has been one of the most classical and important topics in statistics.
+Most theoretical justification for two-sample tests relies on the assumption of independent and identically distributed (i.i.d.) sampling of units from {\rev some} population.
+However, in the context of randomized experiments, which are widely used in industry \citep[e.g.,][]{box2005statistics, dasgupta2014causal}, clinical trials \citep[e.g.,][]{rosenberger2015randomization}, and more recently in social science \citep[e.g.,][]{ATHEY201773} and technology companies \citep[e.g.,][]{basse2019minimax, Bojinov2019, bojinov2020design}, it is often more natural to conduct inference based on randomization of the treatment assignments.
 This is often called randomization-based or design-based inference, as well as finite population inference \citep{Fisher:1935, Neyman:1923}.
-Specifically, under finite population inference, each unit's potential outcome \citep{Neyman:1923,Rubin:1974} under either treatment is viewed as a fixed constant (or equivalently being conditioned on), and the randomness comes solely from the physical randomization of treatment assignments, which acts as the ``reasoned basis'' for inference \citep{Fisher:1935}.
+Specifically, under finite population inference, each unit's potential outcome \citep{Neyman:1923,Rubin:1974} under either treatment is viewed as a fixed constant (or equivalently being conditioned on), and the randomness in the observed data comes solely from the physical randomization of treatment assignments, which acts as the ``reasoned basis'' for inference \citep{Fisher:1935}.